jchambers/pushy/README.md

 ## System requirements

-Pushy works with Java 7 and newer.
-By default, it depends on `netty-tcnative` and should work "out of the box" for most users.
-Users who can't (or choose not to) use `netty-tcnative` may need to take extra steps to [configure a JDK SSL provider](https://github.com/relayrides/pushy/wiki/Using-a-JDK-SSL-provider).
+Pushy requires Java 7 or newer.
+Under Java 7, Pushy depends on netty-tcnative as an SSL provider (it is included automatically by dependency management systems, but Java 7 users managing dependcies manually will need to make sure it's on their classpath).
+A native SSL provider is not required under Java 8 and newer, but users may still choose to include one for enhanced performance.

 ## Metrics